 Finally, even the simple act of making passes up and down a wet lawn with your machine can hurt your lawn.
 The wheels sink down into a moist surface in a way that they won't when the ground is dry.
 At worst, the wheels will form ruts in the surface, directly damaging the grass.
 At best, they will cause the soil to become compacted, which causes damage over time.

 It's Not Good for Your Mower, Either

 Moisture is problematic for the gasoline in the mower's fuel tank, its metal parts, and, indirectly, its engine.
 If you don't mix a stabilizer into the fuel tank, intruding moisture causes corrosion.
 Moist grass clippings that cake on the metal underside could eventually cause rust.
-Even in the short term, the presence of this caked substance causes the engine to work harder: It impedes the motion of the blade, and your engine works harder to make up for it.
+Even in the short term, the presence of this caked substance stresses the engine—it impedes the motion of the blade and your engine works harder to make up for it.

 Most Importantly, It's Unsafe

 Your personal safety must always come before getting work done in the yard and you're at greater risk of injury when mowing wet grass than dry grass.
 There are two factors that can escalate the risk:

 - Using an electric mower

 One way to eliminate the latter is to grow ground covers on slopes instead of grass.

 Regardless of the terrain and the type of mower you use, there's some danger of slipping on slick turf.
 It could easily cause you to pull a muscle, but even breaking a bone isn't out of the question.
 The worst possible scenario is that, in losing control of your body in the slippery conditions, one of your limbs falls into the path of the rotating blade.